carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/index.rst

-separate `FileCheck`_ invocations: once with FileCheck's directive prefix set to ``CHECK-MESSAGES``, validating the diagnostic messages, and once with the directive prefix set to ``CHECK-FIXES``, running against the fixed code (i.e., the code after generated fixits are applied).
-In particular, ``CHECK-FIXES:`` can be used to check that code was not modified by fixits, by checking that it is present unchanged in the fixed code.
+separate `FileCheck`_ invocations: once with FileCheck's directive prefix set to ``CHECK-MESSAGES``, validating the diagnostic messages, and once with the directive prefix set to ``CHECK-FIXES``, running against the fixed code (i.e., the code after generated fix-its are applied).
+In particular, ``CHECK-FIXES:`` can be used to check that code was not modified by fix-its, by checking that it is present unchanged in the fixed code.
 The full set of `FileCheck`_ directives is available (e.g., ``CHECK-MESSAGES-SAME:``, ``CHECK-MESSAGES-NOT:``), though typically the basic ``CHECK`` forms (``CHECK-MESSAGES`` and ``CHECK-FIXES``)